0xAritra/lifafa/README.md

 <br>

 ## ©️ License
-Sentinel.AI is licensed under the MPL-2.0 License.
+Lifafa is licensed under the MPL-2.0 License.
 See <a href="LICENSE.txt">LICENSE</a> for details.

 <br>

 ## 📞 Contact Us
-If you have any questions or feedback about the Sentinel.AI system, please don't hesitate to contact us -
+If you have any questions or feedback about the Lifafa, please don't hesitate to contact us -
 <br>

 <a href="https://linktr.ee/prayasu"> Prayasu Satapathy </a> <br>